-Google CV advice and you will get a tonne of advice from job search engines, recruitment companies and cv clinics on how to stand out from the crowd and perfect your CV.
+Google CV advice and you will get plenty of advice from job search engines, recruitment companies and CV clinics on how to stand out from the crowd and perfect your CV.
 Although a lot of the advice is good solid advice, I find it to be quite generic for the tax community and doesn’t provide much insight on how to actually draft up a CV specifically when working in tax.

 Tax is a complex matter in its own right so as a tax professional, it can be a difficult task to try and summarise your tax experience in a clear and concise manner whilst showcasing your achievements, technical skills and non-technical skills.

-I have been advising tax professionals for many years on perfecting CVs and to give you a kick-start, please get in touch with me to receive an editable CV word template where you can build your own CV from. (email@example.com )
+For many years I have been working with and advising tax professionals on perfecting CVs and to give you a kick-start, please get in touch with me to receive an editable CV word template where you can build your own CV from.